 Harsh clashes between the Seminole Indians and the Americans marked the early history of Florida.
 The Seminoles harbored free and run-away slaves making the struggle even more bitter . . .
 GO SEMINOLES!
 (Sorry, I couldn’t resist).
 The Seminoles did not win this one in the end however and they were mostly forcibly removed from their lands.

-By the time of the Civil War there were cotton plantations worked by black slaves in Florida plus a few small struggling family homesteads, but the population of the state was very small.
-So though they seceded with the rest of the southern states their distance and small population prevented their taking a very large role in the Civil War.
+By the time of the Civil War, there were cotton plantations worked by black slaves in Florida plus a few small struggling family homesteads, but the population of the state was very small.
+So though they seceded with the rest of the southern states their distance and small population prevented the state from taking a very large role in the Civil War.

 In the 1920’s tourism took off in Florida and the state gained a new economic base to grow from.
 Today Florida is the fourth most populous state in the union, inhabited by retirees and Hispanics, especially from Cuba and other Caribbean islands, in large numbers.

 Fun Facts about Florida

 - Florida is basically a big sandbar.
 It rains a lot but is still parched because the water just pours straight through the soil.